-In 1919, George Beardmore, MFH of the Toronto and North Hunt (ON), bought the old World War I aerodrome land on Avenue Road and Eglinton Avenue for the purpose of setting up a riding establishment, including a drag pack.
+In 1919, George Beardmore, MFH of the Toronto and North York Hunt (ON), bought the old World War I aerodrome land on Avenue Road and Eglinton Avenue for the purpose of setting up a riding establishment, including a drag pack.
 Most of the Toronto and North York members lived in Toronto and travelled the twenty-five miles to the kennels in Aurora only on weekends.
 These new facilities gave members the opportunity to ride during the week, hunt with the drag pack, and still keep up with their day’s work at the office.
 Over the years that pack became known as the Eglinton Hunt.
-Between the wars, the Eglinton Hunt also acquired land on Leslie Street north of Toronto.To read more, log in above or click here to subscribe.
+Between the wars, the Eglinton Hunt also acquired land on Leslie Street north of Toronto.To read more, a subscription is required.
+Log in or click here to subscribe.